 Here are 5 criteria that I personally use to check if a company’s Buy One Give One model is sustainable:

-- Do they have an impact (and are not just giving the product)?
+- Do they have an impact (and are not just donating a product)?

 - Are they contributing towards positive change for the beneficiaries, their countries, and their lives?